 5 Fast Cool Season Vegetables for Instant Gratification

 This widely-marketed greens seed mix usually contains an assortment of early lettuces and other fast greens.
-Depending on the seed producer, mesclun is sometimes also labeled “early spring mix” or “mixed baby greens.’
-Some vendors offer a variety of mesclun mixes to suit different tastes.
-No matter what the mix, the tiny seeds produce a crop of tasty small leaves in about 30 days, which is lightening fast by garden standards.
+Depending on the seed producer, mesclun is sometimes also labeled “early spring mix” or “mixed baby greens”.
+Some vendors offer a variety of mesclun mixes to suit different tastes and seasons.
+No matter what the mix, the tiny seeds produce a crop of tasty small leaves in about 30 days, which is lightening-fast by garden standards.

-Mesclun is easy to grow in containers, raised beds or conventional garden beds.
-Sprinkle the seeds over moist soil and do not cover because lettuce seeds need light to germinate.
-Water deeply using a gentle spray.
+Mesclun is easy to grow in containers, raised beds, or conventional garden beds.
+Sprinkle the seeds over moist soil, and do not cover because lettuce seeds need light to germinate.
+Water deeply using gentle spray.
 Sprouting should occur relatively quickly.
-The young greens can be harvested when the leaves are four to six inches long.
+The young greens can be harvested when the leaves are 4 to 6 inches long.
 Succession planting every two weeks in spring and fall ensures a continuous crop.

 Relish the Radish

 Radishes add a peppery bite to salads, sandwiches or all by themselves with a little sweet butter and salt.
 Radish lovers can rejoice in the fact that they are also quick to grow.
-For fast growth, select early spring varieties, like ‘Champion’.
-Sprinkle seeds over the soil and cover thinly.
-When the sprouts reach about two inches tall, thin to three inches apart.
+For fast growth, select extra-early varieties, like ‘Rover’ or Easter Egg Mix.
+Sprinkle seeds over the soil and cover thinly with soil or mix.
+When the sprouts reach about 2 inches tall, thin to 3 inches apart.
 The young radishes should be ready in about 30 days.
-The best way to detect readiness is to pull one, wash it and taste it.
+The best way to detect readiness is to pull one, wash it, and taste it.
 As with mesclun, succession sowing will provide you with a consistent radish supply.

 Popeye may have eaten his spinach straight from the can, but he knew that the leafy greens are tasty and exceptionally good for you.
 Spinach is also a boon for impatient gardeners.
 Like other fast-growing veggies, it is also perfect for container growing, which should be music to the ears of those afflicted with deer, rabbits or other garden varmints.
 For container success, pick a smaller spinach variety, like ‘Melody’ or ‘Red Kitten’.
 Sow seeds about one inch apart in a planting medium that is pH neutral and enriched with plenty of compost.
 When the seedlings emerge, thin to two to three inches apart.
 The spinach harvest should be ready in about 40 days, depending on the variety.